gagandeep/Web-Architecture-Evolution/Chapter0.md

 # Introduction
-This book will explore Web Architecture from the ground up to the current level of Streaming Architectures.
-It means this book will explore how we reached these architectures from the Analytical Engine.
+This book will explore Web Architecture from the ground up to the current level of Streaming Architectures and beyond.
+It means this book will explore how we reached to these architectures from the Analytical Engine.
 There are different eras where a certain set of technologies, we used in current systems, got a major push.
 Each era gave us advancement in a certain direction to reach where we are right now.
 Some advancement becomes obsolete and some become core that we now consider as obvious.
 It is like Human Evolution stages/eras,

  1. [Stone Age](https://en.wikipedia.org/wiki/Stone_Age#Beginning_of_the_Stone_Age)
  2. Fire Usage